stefanofa/awesome/TOPICS.md

 *   [stagewise-io/stagewise](https://github.com/stagewise-io/stagewise) - stagewise is the first frontend coding agent for existing production-grade web apps 🪄  -- Lives inside your browser 💻 -- Makes changes in local codebase 🤓 -- Compatible with all kinds of frameworks and setups 💪

-*   [onlook-dev/onlook](https://github.com/onlook-dev/onlook) - The Cursor for Designers • An Open-Source Visual Vibecoding Editor • Visually build, style, and edit your React App with AI
+*   [onlook-dev/onlook](https://github.com/onlook-dev/onlook) - The Cursor for Designers • An Open-Source AI-First Design tool • Visually build, style, and edit your React App with AI

 ## ide

 *   [stagewise-io/stagewise](https://github.com/stagewise-io/stagewise) - stagewise is the first frontend coding agent for existing production-grade web apps 🪄  -- Lives inside your browser 💻 -- Makes changes in local codebase 🤓 -- Compatible with all kinds of frameworks and setups 💪

-*   [onlook-dev/onlook](https://github.com/onlook-dev/onlook) - The Cursor for Designers • An Open-Source Visual Vibecoding Editor • Visually build, style, and edit your React App with AI
+*   [onlook-dev/onlook](https://github.com/onlook-dev/onlook) - The Cursor for Designers • An Open-Source AI-First Design tool • Visually build, style, and edit your React App with AI

 *   [slashbase/slashbase-go](https://github.com/slashbase/slashbase-go) - Modern database IDE for your dev & data workflows.
 Supports MySQL, PostgreSQL & MongoDB.